metamorph-inc/openmeta-vahana/README.md

 Unfortunately, after the first few runs, we quickly realized that - due to the size of the available design space, the constraints, and the desire for a minimized value - a brute force design space exploration was too inefficient for this particular problem.
 We ran the Parameter Study for 1 million samples using a full factorial approach, but after filtering out the results that violated design constraints, we had only 397 valid designs - a yield rate of less than 0.04%.
 The valid designs are shown inside the OpenMETA PET Visualizer in **Figure 6**.

-**Figure 6** - Parameter Study Results
+**Figure 6** - Parameter Study PET Results
 ![Parameter Study Results](Vahana_PET_Results1MilTo397.PNG)

 ### 3.c.
 OpenMETA Optimizer
-Fortunately, OpenMETA also has an Optimizer PET
+Fortunately, OpenMETA also has an Optimizer Component that uses the COBYLA Optimizer.
+We replaced the Parameter Study Component with an Optimizer Component and ran the PET again.
+In **Figure 7** shows the results from an Optimizer PET run compared to results from the tradeStudyResult.mat file produced by the A^3 Vahana Configuration Trade Study.

+**Figure 7** - Optimizer PET Results for Tilt-Wing Configuration at a Range of 100 km

 ### 3.d.
 Parameter Study + Optimizer